 Applications and services can search for objects with the

-attribute with specific values to get the list of groups a given user belongs
+attribute with specific values to get the list of groups or roles a given user

 Manual page: slapo-memberof(5)